jlbradley1844/jlbradley1844.github.io/_posts/2022-10-02-materialism-redux.md

 >  tangible evidences.
 >      (Abdu'l-Baha, The Promulgation of Universal Peace, p.
 261)

-And get downright picky about it nowadays when talking about the academic realm:
+And they get downright picky about it when talking about the academic realm.
+The following describes some correspondence written regarding discussions on academically-oriented internet fora in the nineties:

 >  Some of the protagonists in the discussions on the Internet have implied
 >  that the only way to attain a true understanding of historical events and of